minirobot22/minirobot22/_posts/2024-09-16-unpackme-challenge.md

 ---

-As a malware analyst, we received an unknown piece of malware and our task is to dissect its components, understand its operational mechanics, and uncover its functionalities.
+As a malware analyst, we received an unknown piece of malware ([CyberDefender UnpackMe](https://cyberdefenders.org/blueteam-ctf-challenges/unpackme/)) and our task is to dissect its components, understand its operational mechanics, and uncover its functionalities.

 Often, as a malware analyst, I receive vague file samples and get asked to analyze them.
 What I mean by vague is that they either unknown to most Public threat intelligence platforms or they do exist with low/high detection rate often labeled with generic detection names.
 Those are mostly hueristic detections which rely on behavioral patterns or characteristics rather than specific signatures.